 Catholic New York

-Biweekly newspaper (except during the summer when it is published monthly), Catholic New York is the official newspaper of the Archdiocese of New York.
+Biweekly newspaper, Catholic New York is the official newspaper of the Archdiocese of New York.
 It is not a spiritual or theological journal, but rather covers news of the Catholic Church in the archdiocese, at the Vatican and elsewhere.
 Freelancers (Catholic background/Spanish proficient preferred) sent out on assignment to cover events (mostly on the weekends).
-Circulation is 130,000 throughout Manhattan, the Bronx, Staten Island, and the Northern Counties of Westchester, Putnam, Dutchess, Rockland, Orange, Ulster and Sullivan.
-Typical story length is 350-650 words.
+Circulation is 132,000 throughout Manhattan, the Bronx, Staten Island, and the Northern Counties of Westchester, Putnam, Dutchess, Rockland, Orange, Ulster and Sullivan.
+Typical story length is 400-650 words.
 Longest stories are 1,200 words.
-Pay is $100 per story, plus expenses for travel (mileage, subways, etc.).
+Pay is $125 per assigned story, plus expenses for travel (mileage, subways, etc.).
 Clips will be requested.
-Contact: Mary Ann Poust, News Editor, firstname.lastname@example.org, phone 212-688-2399 x150; address 1011 First Ave., New York, NY 10022.
+Contact: John Woods, Editor in Chief, firstname.lastname@example.org, phone 212-688-2399 x3119; address 1011 First Ave., New York, NY 10022.

 Chelsea Now—part of the newspaper group that also publishes The Villager, The East Villager, Downtown Express and Gay City News—is always looking for freelancer articles.
 Our coverage area includes Chelsea and the surrounding neighborhoods (Hell’s Kitchen, Meatpacking District, West Village, Flatiron District).
 We look for stories of all kinds, from hard news to features, profiles, Q&A interviews and, of course, good community-board meeting coverage (we report on C.B.
 4 and 5).
 We also report on citywide stories that are topically relevant to Chelsea, such as those dealing with LGBT issues, affordable housing, etc. If you come with photography skills, all the better.